simgrid/simgrid/docs/source/platform_reference.rst

 <link>
 ------------------------------------------------------------------

-Network links can represent one-hop network connections (see :cpp:class:`simgrid::s4u::Link`).
-SimGrid links can be used to represent either a single wire, or to abstract a larger network interconnect in a single element.
-A single link can for example be used to model the transcontinental network.
+SimGrid links usually represent one-hop network connections (see :cpp:class:`simgrid::s4u::Link`), i.e., a single wire.
+They can also be used to abstract a larger network interconnect, e.g., the entire transcontinental network, into a single element.

 **Parent tags:** :ref:`pf_tag_zone` (both leaf zones and inner zones) |br|
 **Children tags:** :ref:`pf_tag_prop` |br|
 **Attributes:**

 :``id``:  Link name.
 Must be unique over the whole platform.
 :``bandwidth``: Maximum bandwidth for this link.
-You must specify the unit as follows.
+You must specify a unit as follows.

-   **Units in bytes and powers of 2** (1 KiBps = 1024 Bps):
+   **Units in bytes and powers of 2** (1 KiBps = 1,024 Bps):
-      Bps, KiBps, MiBps, GiBps, TiBps, PiBps, EiBps |br|
+     Bps, KiBps, MiBps, GiBps, TiBps, PiBps, or EiBps. |br|
    **Units in bits  and powers of 2** (1 Bps = 8 bps):
-      bps, Kibps, Mibps, Gibps, Tibps, Pibps, Eibps |br|
+     bps, Kibps, Mibps, Gibps, Tibps, Pibps, or Eibps. |br|
-   **Units in bytes and powers of 10:**  (1 KBps = 1000 Bps)
+   **Units in bytes and powers of 10**  (1 KBps = 1,000 Bps):
-      Bps, KBps, MBps, GBps, TBps, PBps, EBps |br|
+     Bps, KBps, MBps, GBps, TBps, PBps, or EBps. |br|
    **Units in bits  and powers of 10:**
-      'Ebps', 'Pbps', 'Tbps', 'Gbps', 'Mbps', 'kbps', 'bps'
+     bps, Kbps, Mbps, Gbps, Tbps, Pbps, or Ebps.

 :``latency``: Latency for this link (default: 0.0).
-You must specify the unit as follows.
+You must specify a unit as follows.

    ==== =========== ======================
    Unit Meaning     Duration in seconds